miyagis-forests/farmacy-food-kata/README.md

 ### Architecture

 The architectural views below present the services designed to support Farmacy Food's requirements.
-They are divided in five specific views which intend to best group then according to their functionality and interactions.
+They are divided in five specific views which intend to best group them according to their functionality and interactions.

 - [Customer Account - microservice view](architecture/user-account-mgmt-runtime-view.md)
 - [Catalog - microservice view](architecture/catalog-runtime-view.md)